 Before He took this journey, Jesus explained what He was going to do.
 In John 14, Jesus said, “My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.
 You know the way to the place where I am going.”
 (John 14:2-4) Jesus is going to prepare a place for us, and we are to join him.

 Keep this text in mind as we continue, but let’s go back to our message in Acts for a moment.
 The words “in the same way” show that Jesus will come again.
-Just like his first coming was a physical appearance with a visible body, so again the next coming will also be a physical appearance with a visible body.
-Jesus came back from the grave not just as a vision in the minds of believers, but in the physical appearances to over 500 people.
+Just like his first coming was a physical appearance with a visible body, so again, the next coming will also be a physical appearance with a visible body.
+Jesus came back from the grave not just as a vision in the minds of believers but in the physical appearances to over 500 people.
 Acts chapter 2 attests that many people saw our Lord and not just a few wishful thinking.
 When Luke wrote of this appearance, there were still many walking around the earth who could attest to the fact that this took place.
-This was not the wild and lose imagination of a select few wishful thinkers.
-This was the unbelievable power of God shown in the resurrection of the messiah.
+This was not the wild and lost imagination of a select few wishful thinkers.
+This was God’s unbelievable power shown in the messiah’s resurrection.

 Just as the disciples didn’t know that Jesus was going to leave them, we don’t know when Jesus will return.
 We don’t know when Jesus will come again to take His followers to the place He has prepared.
 The disciples were prepared by Jesus Himself to begin their ministry as the Apostles.
 We don’t have the physical Jesus to prepare ourselves, but we continue to have His words of wisdom and the promise that He will always be there for us in the future.
 We must be ready when He chooses to come back.

-I’d like to close with a story which I think best sums up our situation today.
+I’d like to close with a story that I think best sums up our situation today.